5hojib/Aeon/README.md

 5. **Finalize the Deployment**
    - After the deployment is complete, finalize the remaining variables.
    - Upload sensitive files like `token.pickle` using the `/botsettings` command.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+- Thanks to the original developers of the Mirror-Leech-Telegram-Bot.
+- Contributions and feature integrations from various repositories.